MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-troubleshoot.md

 **Cause**

 You don't have permissions to assign custom security attributes.
 To assign custom security attributes, you must be assigned the [Attribute Assignment Administrator](~/identity/role-based-access-control/permissions-reference.md#attribute-assignment-administrator) role.
-By default, [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) and other administrator roles do not have permissions to read, define, or assign custom security attributes.
+By default, [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) and other administrator roles don't have permissions to read, define, or assign custom security attributes.

 **Solution**

-Make sure that you are assigned the [Attribute Assignment Administrator](~/identity/role-based-access-control/permissions-reference.md#attribute-assignment-administrator) role at either the tenant scope or attribute set scope.
+Make sure that you're assigned the [Attribute Assignment Administrator](~/identity/role-based-access-control/permissions-reference.md#attribute-assignment-administrator) role at either the tenant scope or attribute set scope.
 For more information, see [Manage access to custom security attributes in Microsoft Entra ID](custom-security-attributes-manage.md).

 ## Symptom - Cannot filter custom security attributes for users or applications

 **Cause 1**

 You don't have permissions to filter custom security attributes.
 To read and filter custom security attributes for users or enterprise applications, you must be assigned the [Attribute Assignment Reader](~/identity/role-based-access-control/permissions-reference.md#attribute-assignment-reader) or [Attribute Assignment Administrator](~/identity/role-based-access-control/permissions-reference.md#attribute-assignment-administrator) role.
-By default, [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) and other administrator roles do not have permissions to read, define, or assign custom security attributes.
+By default, [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) and other administrator roles don't have permissions to read, define, or assign custom security attributes.

 **Solution 1**

-Make sure that you are assigned one of the following Microsoft Entra built-in roles at either the tenant scope or attribute set scope.
+Make sure that you're assigned one of the following Microsoft Entra built-in roles at either the tenant scope or attribute set scope.
 For more information, see [Manage access to custom security attributes in Microsoft Entra ID](custom-security-attributes-manage.md).

 - [Attribute Assignment Administrator](~/identity/role-based-access-control/permissions-reference.md#attribute-assignment-administrator)
 - [Attribute Assignment Reader](~/identity/role-based-access-control/permissions-reference.md#attribute-assignment-reader)

 **Cause 2**

-You are assigned the Attribute Assignment Reader or Attribute Assignment Administrator role, but you have not been assigned access to an attribute set.
+You're assigned the Attribute Assignment Reader or Attribute Assignment Administrator role, but you haven't been assigned access to an attribute set.

 **Solution 2**